yemaney/prep_course_prob_statis_exercise/README.md

-# prep_course_statistics
+# Exercises for probability and statistics in prep course
-Statistics exercises - prep course
+This repo contains all probability and statistics exercises in prep course